sambanova/ai-starter-kit/CoE_jump_start/README.md

    db_type: "faiss"
   ```

-4. In the project root directory, create a .env file and add the necessary API keys based on your chosen entry point:
+4. In the CoE starter kit root directory, create a `.env` file and add the necessary API keys based on your chosen entry point:

 ```env
 # NEEDED FOR SAMBAVERSE